scozzard/bcs-js/README.md

 To view this test in completion, please start by having Node, npm and bower installed.
 If you do not have these components installed, you may do so by performing the following actions:

 (1) Install Node using an installer here -> https://nodejs.org/en/download/.

-(2) In the root directory of this repository, run `install npm` (3) In the root directory of this repository, run `install bower` (3) In the root directory of this repository, run `bower install`
+(2) In the root directory of this repository, run `install npm`.

+(3) In the root directory of this repository, run `install bower`.

+(4) In the root directory of this repository, run `bower install` (to install the dependencies).

 Once you have performed these actions, the js dependencies should have been added.
-Now you can view the test results by opening the index.html file in your browser.
+Now you can view the test web page by opening the index.html file in your browser.

 ## Setup: option 2 (the easy way)